Jane Anne Jayroe

-Jane Anne Jayroe-Gamble (born October 30, 1946) is an American broadcaster, author, public official and former beauty queen from Laverne, Oklahoma, who was Miss Oklahoma in 1966 and Miss America in 1967.
+Jane Anne Jayroe-Gamble (born October 30, 1946) is an American broadcaster, author, public official and former beauty queen from Laverne, Oklahoma.
+In her youth, she was Miss Oklahoma in 1966 and Miss America in 1967.
 Jayroe worked as an anchor in TV news in Oklahoma City and Dallas-Fort Worth broadcast media markets for 16 years.
 Later, Governor of Oklahoma Frank Keating appointed her to serve as his Secretary of Tourism and Recreation in his Cabinet.
 She served in that position from 1999 until 2003.
 Jayroe has authored numerous articles and books and was spokesman for The Presbyterian Health Foundation.

 Early life and education

 Jane Anne Jayroe was born on October 30, 1946, to Pete Jayroe and Helene Smith Jayroe in Clinton, Oklahoma.
 Jayroe grew up in Sentinel and Laverne, Oklahoma.
 She has one older sister, Judith Jayroe Wieser Elmore.